Zuehlke/software-engineering-corner/src/articles/react-context-nextjs-locale-switcher/index.md

 $localizedParams.set(initialValuesFromServer);
 ```

-An obvious solution to this would be to make the locale switcher a server component as well, but even that that wouldn't solve the problem, because:
+An obvious solution to this would be to make the locale switcher a server component as well, but even that wouldn't solve the problem, because:

-2. **Layouts and pages render independently and in parallel**
+1. **Layouts and pages render independently and in parallel**

 React Server Components are parallelized and streamed, so a page cannot send data “upward” after the layout tree has already been serialized.

-Even withing a single request / render cycle, Next.js doesn't necessarily guarantee an order of execution when it comes to rendering layouts and pages.
+Even within a single request / render cycle, Next.js doesn't necessarily guarantee an order of execution when it comes to rendering layouts and pages.

 The normal order of execution that people would expect is: